mvp-2003/DealMate/memory-bank/README.md

-# DealPal Memory Bank
+# DealMate Memory Bank

-This memory bank contains comprehensive documentation about the DealPal project to maintain context across development sessions.
+This memory bank contains comprehensive documentation about the DealMate project to maintain context across development sessions.
 As per the memory bank guidelines, these files should be read at the start of every development session to understand the project state and continue work effectively.

 ## Memory Bank Structure